thalassemia/qnet/README.md

 ## [targetEnrichment.R](targetEnrichment.R)
 **Dependencies:** R 4.0+, tidyverse, fastcluster, pheatmap, RColorBrewer

-TFs are split into two groups, one for those that are upregulated with quiescence and for for those that are downregulated.
-All putative targets for all TFs in each group are consolidated at various score thresholds (which represent BETA's confidence that a given target is a true target).
+TFs are split into two groups, one for those that are upregulated with quiescence and one for those that are downregulated.
+All putative targets for all TFs in each group are consolidated at various [score](#betaBatchpy) thresholds (which represent BETA's confidence that a given target is a true target).

 _**Note:** Use as many cores as the number of thresholds to minimize run time (~4GB RAM/core)_

-For each group and each score threshold, a matrix of `log2 Fold Changes` is compiled using the TFs as rows and [all putative targets](#sigtargetspy) as columns and a heatmap is generated.
-Finally, lists are made showing the ranks of the TFs when sorted by descending # of upregulated targets, # of downregulated targets, ratio of up to downregulated targets, mean<sup>\*</sup> target enrichment, 5<sup>th</sup> %ile<sup>\*</sup> target enrichment, and 95<sup>th</sup> %ile<sup>\*</sup> target enrichment.
+For each group and each score threshold, a matrix of `log2 Fold Changes` is compiled using the TFs in the group as rows and [all putative targets](#sigtargetspy) at that threshold as columns.
+A heatmap is generated using that matrix.
+Finally, a file is made listing ranks of the TFs when sorted by descending # of targets that go up with quiescence, # of targets that go down, ratio of # of up to # of downregulated targets, mean<sup>\*</sup> target enrichment with quiescence, 5<sup>th</sup> %ile<sup>\*</sup> target enrichment, and 95<sup>th</sup> %ile<sup>\*</sup> target enrichment.

 Outputs in a new directory with the following naming scheme: